-The most recent data at municipal ward level, that is available from Statistics South Africa, dates back to that gathered during Census 2001, which makes it rather out-dated.
-The situation is not much better at the local and district levels as the most recent data available from Stats SA was gathered during Community Survey, 2007, some 5 years ago.
+The most recent data at municipal ward level, that is available from Statistics South Africa, dates back to that gathered during Census 2011.
 Consequently there are certain limitations attached to the data available from Statistics South Africa that will be reflected in this study.